chungimungi/DocQA/README.md

 # CrossEncoder

-A custom cross encoder used to predict diseases from a user inputted symptoms
+A custom cross encoder used to predict diseases based on the input of symptoms a user describes in natural language.

 # Data